Chichi126/Chichi126/README.md

 - 🌱 I’m learning and exploring more about data**

 - 👯 As a Data Engineer dedicated to crafting robust and scalable data pipelines, I excel in transforming complex data ecosystems into actionable insights.
-My expertise in designing, developing, and optimizing data workflows empowers organizations to effectively harness their data, driving strategic decision-making and fueling sustainable growth.
-By leveraging advanced technologies and best practices, I ensure that data is seamlessly integrated, accessible, and reliable, enabling businesses to achieve their goals and maximize profitability.**
+- My expertise in designing, developing, and optimizing data workflows empowers organizations to harness their data effectively, driving strategic decision-making and fueling sustainable growth.
+By leveraging advanced technologies and best practices,
+- I ensure that data is seamlessly integrated, accessible, and reliable, enabling businesses to achieve their goals and maximize profitability.**

 - 💬 Ask me about **SQL, Python, Cloud services, Cloud orchestration tools, Excel, PowerBI**